Ready to Study Abroad?

-SAI students in this program enroll in three mandatory courses: “History of Cooking and Gastronomy,” “Culinary Techniques and Processes,” and “Production and Tasting of Beverages.”
-Students round out their schedule by selecting two electives from a range of courses offered in culinary arts, tourism, business, and Spanish language.
-Please note that the program cost depends upon the type of elective courses taken, since there are two kinds of electives offered: Theoretical and Practical.
-SAI’s standard program cost includes two Theoretical elective courses.
+Please note that there are two types of elective courses offered: Theoretical and Practical.
 Practical electives increase the overall program cost, since such courses include the use of kitchen facilities and the hands-on preparation of food/beverages.
 The additional costs for enrolling in one or two Practical elective courses are outlined in the Fees & Budgeting section below.

 Applications accepted after deadline as space permits.

 ||SAI Deposits Due

 $500 Confirmation Deposit (applied toward program fee)